TermySequence/termy-doc/plugins/action.rst

 .. js:function:: settings.getKeymap()

    For profile handles only, returns a :ref:`settings handle <action-settings>` for the profile's :termy:profile:`Keymap <Input/Keymap>`.

+.. js:function:: settings.getPalette()

+   *(API version 1.2)* For profile and theme handles only, returns a palette object as described by and suitable for assignment to :js:attr:`terminal.palette`.

 .. js:function:: settings.lookupShortcut(actionString)